h-havenga/jekyll/_posts/2017-11-25-using-generic-mapping-tools_netcdf.markdown

 (SAWS)](http://www.weathersa.co.za/) has [daily
 maps](http://www.weathersa.co.za/observations/synoptic-charts) they
-make publicly available, but the maps are not always the highest quality as they are hand drawn and I am not the biggest fan of the SAWS policies.
+make publicly available, but the maps are not always the highest quality as they are hand drawn - a tedious process I would imagine.

 ![sawsmap]({{ "/assets/images/maps/synoptic_20121109.png" | absolute_url }})
 <sub>A SAWS synoptic map. </sub>